KDE/ring-kde/DEVELOPPER.md

 * transform string into enum class literal or object as soon as possible in the code
 * use const and static variables in methods where applicable
 * Classes should not expose multiple mutually exclusive boolean properties and use enum classes instead.
 (Example: isAudioOnly() and hasVideo())
+* Friendship ("friend" keyword) is accepted between the model and their data object to avoid exposing factory interfaces
+* Private classes declaration need to be at the top of the CPP file

+h2.
+Necessary constraint

+* D-Pointer (public class pointer to private structure) need to be called d_ptr ( http://qt-project.org/wiki/Dpointer )
+* Q-Pointer (not to be confused with QPointer) need to be called q_ptr ( http://qt-project.org/wiki/Dpointer )
+* If a private header is necessary, then add it to the private folder with a classname_p.h name.
+Do not install those, never #include them in other .h, only .cpp

 h2.
 Design guideline